ZGFabian/bj-blog/_posts/en/2020-02-10-formatting-demo.md

 <div class="alert alert-success">
   <i class="fa-lightbulb"></i> <strong>Tip:</strong> Creating tables in markdown can be a pain without advanced an editor like Sublime Text, Vim or Emacs.
 In such situations one can try the <a href="https://www.tablesgenerator.com/markdown_tables">Markdown Tables Generator</a>.
-I am using [Table Editor plugin](https://github.com/SublimeText-Markdown/TableEditor) with Sublime.
+I am currently using <a href="https://github.com/SublimeText-Markdown/TableEditor">Table Editor plugin</a> to Sublime-text.
 </div>

 {: .box-note}